 Clinical experiences in various community health care agencies are incorporated into the nursing curriculum.
 These experiences are under the direction of the instructors of nursing and are planned to meet individual learning needs.
 Graduates of the program are eligible to write the State Board Test Pool Examination to become registered nurses.

 Admission Procedure:

-Deadline for completion of admission requirements for fall class in June 15.
-Preregistration is required.
+Deadline for completion of admission requirements for fall class is June 15.
+Pre-registration is required.

 Admission to the Associate Degree Nursing program requires: